What top incident writeups miss

 reason: "External data transmission requires review"Five rules.
 Declarative YAML.
 Version-controlled alongside your infrastructure code.
 The Safety Kernel evaluates every agent action against these rules before the action runs.
 Sub-5ms p99 latency.
 Fail-closed by default: if policy evaluation fails, the action is blocked.

-The $47,000 loop hits the throttle rule in the first hour.
+The runaway spend loop hits the throttle rule in the first hour.
 The terraform destroy is denied outright.
-The PII exfiltration is blocked at the first external send.
+The disclosure attempt is blocked at the first external send.
 Total cost of prevention: zero dollars and a few lines of YAML.
 Read more about agent security best practices.

 Building your incident prevention playbook